revisitq/Pseudo-Stereo-3D/README.md

-# Pseudo-Stereo for Monocular 3D Object Detection in Autonomous Driving
+# Pseudo-Stereo for Monocular 3D Object Detection in Autonomous Driving, CVPR 2022
 The code is comming soon.